aeciopires/adsoft/aws_services/README.md

 ## Using a registry without SSL

-Edit or create the daemon.json file, whose default location is /etc/docker/daemon.
+In the your notebook or computer, edit or create the daemon.json file, whose default location is /etc/docker/daemon.
 Add the follow content:

 ```
 {